 Books [Note: comments are very much welcome!]

-Luo, Zhuosi. (in press).
+Luo, Zhuosi.
+(2026).
 Causality and Modality in Language: Lessons from Teochew.
-Springer; in the book series of "Studies in Natural Language & Linguistic Theory".
+Springer; in the book series of "Studies in Natural Language & Linguistic Theory" (Vol. 103).
 With a foreword by Wei-Tien Dylan Tsai (which I am deeply honored to include).

-Building on the rich philosophical literature on causation, this monograph (superseding Chapters 4 & 5 of my doctoral dissertation) offers a new formal semantics account of how natural languages encode causality, challenging the oversimplified, monolithic CAUSE operator common in previous research.
+Building on the rich philosophical literature on causation, this monograph (superseding Chapters 4 & 5 of my doctoral dissertation and the Proc.
+LSA-98 paper below) offers a new formal semantics account of how natural languages encode causality, challenging the oversimplified, monolithic CAUSE operator common in previous research.
 Using Teochew (Southern Min) periphrastic causatives as a case study, it demonstrates how (i.) causal (in)directness (temporal, spatial, and participant-related), (ii.) deterministic vs. probabilistic causation, (iii.) benefactive vs. adversative causation, and (iv.) permissive causation can be systematically modeled within a unified Modal Semantics framework paired with Event Semantics.
 It concludes by comparing such an approach with the Causal Models analysis, and by proposing a causal ontology intended as a blueprint for future cross-linguistic studies of linguistic causation.

 To our knowledge, this will be the very first volume devoted exclusively to research on the formal semantics of Chinese.
-We are honored to feature contributions from a group of early-career Chinese scholars from across regions and countries, each emerging as a specialist in their respective domain: Anqi Zhang, Haoze Li, Jess Law, Linmin Zhang, Mingming Liu, Qi Hao, Shumian Ye, Yanyan Cui, Yenan Sun, Yi-Hsun Chen, Yuli Feng, Ying Liu, Yuyin He, Zhuosi Luo.
+We are honored to bring together fourteen early-career Chinese scholars, each contributing specialized expertise on a distinct set of semantic phenomena: Anqi Zhang, Haoze Li, Jess Law, Linmin Zhang, Mingming Liu, Qi Hao, Shumian Ye, Yanyan Cui, Yenan Sun, Yi-Hsun Chen, Yuli Feng, Ying Liu, Yuyin He, Zhuosi Luo.
+While working within a broadly shared formal semantic framework, the contributors collectively engage a wide spectrum of empirical domains and analytical questions.

-Papers [Note: *=corresponding author; feel free to email me for a copy -- comments are very much welcome!]
+Papers [Note: *=corresponding author; name followed by ^ = student collaborator; feel free to email me for a copy -- comments are very much welcome!]

 Luo, Zhuosi. (submitted).
 Towards a linguistically adequate Causal Model.